 - Privileges: Father might allow the children to have later bedtimes or more TV time when they come to visit, in order to engender the children’s favor and alienate Mother.

 - Change of Relationship: Mother may use the children as emotional confidants, in an effort to alienate Father.

-If there are telltale signs of PAS, the damage can quickly become permanent, so it is important that your attorney request a social services evaluation or pursue other protective measures.
+If there are telltale signs of PAS, the damage can quickly become permanent, so it is important that your attorney know your specific concerns so that they can be addressed.